mleko/lets-play/frontend/README.md

  1. Clone this repo.
- 2. Run `npm install` to get all dependencies.
+ 2. Run `yarn install` to get all dependencies.
- 3. Run `npm start` to run Webpack dev server.
+ 3. Run `yarn start` to run Webpack dev server.